-Risks customers transfer to us

-Risks from investments

-Risks from our operations and other business risks

-General insurance risk:

-Arising from loss events (fire, flooding, windstorms, accidents etc.).

-Health insurance risk:

-Healthcare costs and loss of earnings arising from morbidity risk (customers falling ill).

-Life insurance risk:

-Includes longevity risk (annuitants living longer than we expect), mortality risk (customers with life protection dying), expense risk (the amount it costs us to administer policies) and persistency risk (customers lapsing or surrendering their policies).

-Some of our life and savings contracts provide guaranteed minimum investment returns to customers, and as a result we accept from them investment type risks such as credit and market risk in order to offer upside potential but provide protection against the downside.

-Uncertain returns on our investments as a result of credit risk (actual defaults and market expectation of defaults) and market risks (resulting from fluctuations in asset values, including equity prices, property prices, foreign exchange rates and interest rates) affect our ability to fund our promises to customers and other creditors, as well as pay a return to our shareholders.
+Risks customers transfer to us Risks from investments Risks from our operations and other business risks General insurance risk: Arising from loss events (fire, flooding, windstorms, accidents etc.).
+Health insurance risk: Healthcare costs and loss of earnings arising from morbidity risk (customers falling ill).
+Life insurance risk: Includes longevity risk (annuitants living longer than we expect), mortality risk (customers with life protection dying), expense risk (the amount it costs us to administer policies) and persistency risk (customers lapsing or surrendering their policies).
+Some of our life and savings contracts provide guaranteed minimum investment returns to customers, and as a result we accept from them investment type risks such as credit and market risk Uncertain returns on our investments as a result of credit risk (actual defaults and market expectation of defaults) and market risks (resulting from fluctuations in asset values, including equity prices, property prices, foreign exchange rates and interest rates) affect our ability to fund our promises to customers and other creditors, as well as pay a return to our shareholders.
 Liquidity risk is the risk of not being able to make payments as they become due because there are insufficient assets in cash form.
 The relatively illiquid nature of insurance liabilities is a potential source of additional investment return by allowing us to invest in higher yielding, but less liquid assets.

-Operational risk is the risk of direct or indirect loss, arising from inadequate or failed internal processes, people and systems, or external events including changes in the regulatory environment.

-Such operational failures may adversely impact customers directly or our reputation with the public, customers, agents and regulators, and impair our ability to attract new business.

-Asset management risk

-is the risk of customers redeeming funds, not investing with us or switching funds, resulting in reduced fee income.
-We manage funds on behalf of our customers, so they do not have to manage the credit, market and operational risks which otherwise they would have to manage themselves.
+Operational risk is the risk of direct or indirect loss, arising from inadequate or failed internal processes, people and systems, or external events including changes in the regulatory environment.Such operational failures may adversely impact customers directly or our reputation with the public, customers, agents and regulators, and impair our ability to attract new business.Asset management risk is the risk of customers redeeming funds, not investing with us or switching funds, resulting in reduced fee income.
+We manage funds on behalf of our customers, so they do not have to manage the credit, market and operational risks which otherwise they would have in order to offer upside potential but provide protection against the to manage themselves.

-The key is to understand the risk that you're taking and the reward that you get from it.

-John Lister Group Chief Risk Officer
+er s the rect Group Chief Risk Officer